Hi! It’s konkaz (@konkazuk) here.

 I am going to feature some of the books I have read in English with my blog post from now on…

-Reading a book requires some sort of patience and takes some time especially for those who don’t have the habit of doing it.
+Reading a book requires some sort of patience and often takes some time to finish especially for those who don’t have a habit of doing it…

-Nowadays, out-putting is regarded as most important procedure when you learn things,
+In this modern age with lots of information from different fields surging in daily, out-putting is regarded as the most important procedure when you learn things.

-There are particular words and expressions among the key words which are essential to understand the structure of the content, and as you come across them so many times, these useful vocabularies will sustain in your head as English general knowledge by the time you have finished reading the book.
+There areparticular words and expressions you will encounter which are essential to understand the structure of the content, and as you come across them so many times, these useful vocabularies will sustain in your head as English general knowledge by the time you have finished reading the book.

-If you pick up every single new vocabulary you confront in the book and check its meaning, it will take a good amount of time to finish even a single chapter,
+If your English level is still low, the amount of new vocabularies you come across each time you turn the page must be quite a lot.
+And if you pick every single new one you bump into in the book and check its meaning, it will take a good amount of time to finish even a single chapter,

-And moreover, the initial purpose of reading the book, which is to understand its content could be involuntarily shifted to something else, which is just learning new English vocabularies.
+And moreover, the initial purpose of reading the book, which is to understand its content could be involuntarily shifted to just learning new English vocabularies.

-Therefore, I recommend you making some efforts to kill your desire of looking into new vocabularies each time you bump into them.
+Therefore, I recommend you making good efforts to kill your desire of looking intonew vocabularies whenever you bump into them.

 Then, it’s time for you to find out the meaning of them.

-These are the essential vocabularies to understand the content of the book!
+They are most likely the essential keywords to understand the content of the book.

 No matter how many non-essential vocabularies you try to memorise, they will disappear from your head in due course, anyway.

-it’s better trying to grab the structure and the key points (even if your comprehension of the book can be… let’s say only 60% or so),
+Therefore, rather than wasting your time spending to nail the meanings of non-essentials, , it’s better moving on and trying to grab the structure and the key points even if your comprehension of the book can be… let’s say only 60% or so.

 The first book I am going to feature with this new series is… this one!